The zero section of the universal semiabelian variety, and the double ramification cycle: Intersection theory on

-The left bracket only contains monomials with non-negative $d$ that are multiples of $(T_1T_2)^{k-g+2}$.
-The terms in the right bracket can be written as multiples of $(T_1T_2)^{k-g+1}$ using relations (\ref{eq:negativegzero}).
-These relations preserve the second grading $d$, and hence it follows that the right and left brackets are both equal to zero.
-By induction, monomials that are multiples of $(T_1T_2)^{k-g+2}$ are linearly independent in $R^{k+1}$, hence all of the coefficients $A_{lm}$ are zero.
-Similarly, multiplying by $T_1$ shows that $C_{lm}=0$ for all $l$ and $m$.
+where $X_+$, $X_0$ and $X_-$ denote the sum of monomials with positive, zero and negative $d$-grading, respectively.
+We multiply this relation by $T_2$.
+We know that $X_+=T_1Y_1$, where $Y_1$ only consists of monomials with non-negative $d$-grading.
+Using (\ref{eq:negativegzero}) we can express $(T_1T_2)^{k-g+1}(X_0+X_-)=(T_1T_2)^{k-g+2}Y_2$, where $Y_2$ only consists of monomials with negative $d$-grading.
+By induction, monomials that are multiples of $(T_1T_2)^{k-g+2}$ are linearly independent in $R^{k+1}$, hence (\ref{eq:linearindependence}) implies that $Y_1+Y_2=0$.
+Since these two terms have distinct $d$-grades, it follows that $Y_1=0$, and hence $X_+=0$.
+Similarly, multiplying by $T_1$ shows that $X_-=0$.

-It remains to show that all the $B_m$ are zero, i.e. that there are no non-trivial relations in $R^k_0$.
-There are two cases to consider.
-If $k$ is odd, we multiply by $P$ to obtain a relation in $R^{k+1}_0$:
+It remains to show that all $X_0=0$, i.e. that there are no non-trivial relations in $R^k_0$.
+The reasoning is similar.
+If $k$ is odd, we multiply relation (\ref{eq:linearindependence}) by $P$ to obtain a relation in $R^{k+1}_0$.
+Using relation (\ref{eq:positivegzero}) to express each term as a multiple of $(T_1T_2)^{k-g+2}$ and induction, we see that $X_0=0$.
+If $k$ is even, then $R^k_0$ has dimension one greater than $R^{k+1}_0$, and it is also necessary to multiply relation (\ref{eq:linearindependence}) by $T_1$ (or $T_2$) and use the induction hypothesis for $R^{k+1}_1$.

-All terms in the right bracket contain a positive even power of $P$.
-On the other hand, using relation (\ref{eq:positivegzero}) with $l=k+1-g$, we can express $P^{2g-1-k}(T_1T_2)^{k-g-1}$ as a linear combination of multiples of $(T_1T_2)^{k-g+2}$, including, with a non-zero coefficient, a term not containing $P$.
-This term cannot cancel any of the terms in the right bracket.
-Therefore $B_0=0$, and hence all of the other $B_m$ are zero as well.